pooyagolchian/gatsby-old-blog/content/blog/arangodb-devops/index.md

 ### Add systemd service for life!

-It's really good feature to automated task with systemd service to manage all services separately.
+It's a really good feature to automated tasks with system service to manage all services separately.

 1- First you go to `/etc/systemd/system` and add `backup.servive` and `backup.timer`
-2- Backup service file for run backup script
+2- Backup service file for the run backup script
-3- Timer for run backup script and specific time.
+3- Timer for the run backup script and specific time.

 ```bash
 [Unit]